renzodavid9/skaffold-intro/README.md

 * `resource-selector.json`: file for Skaffold to be able to track TaskRun status
 * `skaffold.yaml`: Skaffold config file

+All the `skaffold` commands must be run in Tekton Pipeline repo, in the root folder (where the `skaffold.yaml` file is).

 Build all the images to put them in minikube
 ```bash
 skaffold build -p setup